eben-roux/eben-roux.github.io/_posts/2016-07-09-js-modules-for-cs-developers.md

 $new('div').css('font-weight', 'bold');
 ~~~

-Now *that* is somewhat simpler than having to use `<script>` tags.
-However, you *cannot* use this file directly in a browser without having the code **transpiled**; else you would probably only receive an error since todays browsers do not yet implement this syntax.
+I am using the two jquery version as an example since the chances of *actually* requiring both version in a real system is rather slim.
+However, it *does* demonstrate that it is somewhat simpler than having to use `<script>` tags.
+You cannot use this file directly in a browser without having the code **transpiled**; else you would probably receive an error since todays browsers do not yet implement this syntax.
 A JavaScript transpiler takes source that *is not* pure JavaScript and changes it *to be* pure JavaScript.

 Logically (implementations are going to vary), a transpiler may take the above code and inspect it for import statements.
-It will find the `import $old from 'jquery-1.8';` bit and check an internal registry in the for of a hash for the `jquery-1.8` identifier and return it or, if necessary, first load it:
+It will find the `import $old from 'jquery-1.8';` code and check an internal registry hash for the `jquery-1.8` identifier and return the module or, if necessary, first load it:

 ~~~ javascript
 if (!window.MODULES['jquery-1.8']) {